Law

 – One-day mock trial

-– Annual lecture "A Year of Public Law" presented by students
+– Annual conference “A Year in Public Law” presented by students

-– Professional practice oral exam at the end of each year
+– Major oral exam on professional practice at the end of each academic year

 Julien BONNET